 TEST ANSWER GUIDES

 Lessons concluding with a test will usually contain four forms of that test.
-A video providing the correct answers to the oral tests is found at the end of the test.
+For oral tests, either a video is found at the end of the test or links from the test items to a sound file with the correct answers are provided.
 A button exists at the end of each written test that reveals its correct answers.

 GRADING GUIDES